ufs-community/ufs-srweather-app/docs/UsersGuide/source/Graphics.rst

 ``ufs-srweather-app/regional_workflow/ush/Python`` and must be submitted using the command appropriate for the job scheduler used on the current platform.
 For example, on Hera, Jet, Orion, and Gaea, ``sq_job.sh`` can be submitted as follows:

+NOTE DOM 20220227  - this script will *not* work on gaea for sure.
+First of all because the module load commands are wrong (see above, second because gaea uses #SBATCH --clusters, third because you cannot do module purge and module load hpss).
+The line ". /apps/lmod/lmod/init/sh" doesn't work on gaea, it doesn't work on jet either.

 .. code-block:: console